archerImagine/AByteOfPython-1/Chapter_05/ReadMe.md

 * `5`, the number `5` is a literals.
 * `1.23`, this floating point number is also a literal.
-* '"This is a string"', this string is also a literal.
+* `"This is a string"`, this string is also a literal.

 Why we call all these as literals because these values never changes, a `5` is always `5` it cannot be `6` or `7`.
 Also literal are constant because we cannot change its value.